 In rare instances, life-threatening complications related to chemotherapy-induced myelosuppression (bone marrow suppression) can develop.
 This requires hospitalization and aggressive supportive care.8

-Chemotherapy can also be mutagenic and carcinogenic, posing a public health risk if not handled correctly.1 Safety measures that should be observed include the following:
+Chemotherapy can also be mutagenic and carcinogenic, posing a public health risk if incorrectly handled.1 Safety measures that should be observed include the following:

 - Strict adherence to published guidelines regarding personal protective equipment (PPE) worn by individuals administering chemotherapy.